esa/LADDS/README.md

 # LADDS - Large-scale Deterministic Debris Simulation

 Codebase for the ARIADNA Study between TU Munich and ESA's Advanced Concepts Team.
-A more detailed project description can be found [here](https://www.esa.int/gsp/ACT/projects/debris_hpc/).
+A more detailed project description can be found on the [Advanced Concept Team's webpage](https://www.esa.int/gsp/ACT/projects/debris_hpc/).

 ## Requirements
 * CMake >= 3.14